Moesif/moesifmiddleware-go/README.md

 moesifmiddleware.UpdateCompaniesBatch(companies, moesifOption)
 ```

+The metadata field can be any company demographic or other info you want to store.

+Only the `CompanyId` field is required.

+This method is a convenient helper that calls the Moesif API library.
+For details, see [Moesif Go API documentation](https://www.moesif.com/docs/api?go#update-companies-in-batch).

 ## Update Subscription

-### UpdateSubscription method
+### `UpdateSubscription` Method
-Create or update a subscription profile in Moesif.
+Use this method to create or update a subscription profile in Moesif.
-The metadata field can be any subscription demographic or other info you want to store.
-Only the `SubscriptionId` and `CompanyId` fields are required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-a-subscription).

 ```go
 import (